-Perhaps the most frequently cited case of the potential for systemic risk was the Herstatt failure in 1974.
-The bank was closed when it became insolvent as a result of taking on large foreign exchange positions (for references to the Herstatt affair, see the Financial Times [1974a-e]).
-The episode took place soon after exchange rates were allowed to float in the early 1970s, in response to which many banks expanded their forex trading operations.
-Eighty-five percent of the bank was owned by Hans Gerling and the Gerling Insurance Company; furthermore, 5 percent was owned by the general partner, Iwan Herstatt, who had unlimited personal liability for the bank's debts.
-The failure caused widespread disruption because many forex counterparties had made payments to settle recent deals with Herstatt, while Herstatt had not made the corresponding payments in the other currency.
-The case is interesting because it illustrates the dangers of systemic disruption of the payments (in particular, a system with deferred settlement and without collateral).
+Perhaps the most frequently-cited case of the potential for systemic risk was the Herstatt failure on 1974.
+The bank was closed when it became insolvent as a result of taking on large foreign exchange positions (for references to the Herstatt affair see Financial Times (1974), 27-6-74, 28-6-74, 8-7-74, 9-7-74).
+The episode took place soon after exchange rates were allowed to float in the early 1970's, in response to which many banks expanded their Forex trading operations.
+85% of the bank was owned by Hans Gerling and the Gerling Insurance Company;

+furthermore 5% was owned by the General Partner, Iwan Herstatt, who had unlimited personal liability for the bank's debts.
+The failure caused widespread disruption because many Forex counterparties had made payments to settle recent deals with Herstatt, while Herstatt had not made the corresponding payments in the other currency.
+The case is interesting because it illustrates the dangers of systemic disruption of the payments (in particular, a system with deferred settlement and without collateral.)
 However, it also illustrates that an individual trader may cause huge problems by making trades that are not in the best interests of the bank's owners.
-It is interesting to note that this took place in a firm with a close ownership structure, even though economic analysis usually associates such problems with a dispersed ownership structure that gives inadequate monitoring incentives (e.g., Dewatripont and Tirole [1994b]).
+It is interesting to note that this took place in a firm with a close ownership structure, even tough economic analysis usually associates such problems with a dispersed ownership structure that gives inadequate monitoring incentives (e.g. Dewatripont and Tirole, 1994b).